The-hacker-team/pcm-admin/PWA_SETUP_GUIDE.md

 - App can be installed on home screen/desktop
 - Works like a native app when installed

-### 3. Offline Support
+### 3. Online-Only Operation
-- Static assets are cached automatically
-- App works offline for cached content
+- **No offline caching** - all requests go through network
+- App shows warning when internet connection is lost
+- Requires active internet connection to function
-- Service worker handles caching strategies
+- Service worker handles network-only requests

 ### 4. Update Notifications
 - Users get notified when new versions are available